-- 1. Scheduling: An officer's immediate supervisor will be responsible for authorizing the exercise periods.
+- Scheduling: An officer's immediate supervisor will be responsible for authorizing the exercise periods.
 Supervisors should use discretion in authorizing these periods to minimize the impact on overall operations and responsibilities.
-If the supervisor deems that the call load will not allow officers to exercise, the supervisor shall not release officers to exercise. - 2.
-There are three ways to schedule fitness times: - Off-duty: Employees may use the Civic Plaza work out facility any time off-duty. - Interrupted shift: Employees may, with approval of their supervisor, interrupt their shift for an hour to work out.
+If the supervisor deems that the call load will not allow officers to exercise, the supervisor shall not release officers to exercise. - 2) There are three ways to schedule fitness times: - Off-duty: Employees may use the Civic Plaza work out facility any time off-duty. - Interrupted shift: Employees may, with approval of their supervisor, interrupt their shift for an hour to work out.
 This is not considered duty-time, thus the shift will be extended one hour. - On-duty using break times: Officers may use up to one hour per shift in lieu of their allotted break times.
-The one hour time period starts when the officer leaves their work area or calls out of service and ends when the officer has returned to their work area or is ready for calls.
-Patrol officers using the Fitness Center on duty should advise Dispatch by radio that they are on break in the Fitness Center. - 3.
-Employees assigned to light duty: - If an injured or recovering employee returns to work under light duty, and they have permission from the Chief of Police or designee, they may use the City workout facility to perform exercises prescribed by their medical provider, during limited duty hours, under the following conditions. - The employee must provide a written document from their medical provider showing each exercise along with how to perform the exercise properly and for how long.
-Exercising beyond the recommendation of the medical provider while on light duty is not allowed. - Exercise requirements should be reviewed with the Core Values Commander and signed off by both Commander and employee using the city waiver. - The light duty employee understands that if an injury occurs it will not be a compensable worker's compensation claim. - Upon submission of a workability form clearing the employee to return to full duty the employee can resume fitness center use as described under, C. Allowable Fitness Times.
+The one hour time period starts when the officer leaves his/her work area or calls out of service and ends when the officer has returned to his/her work area or is ready for calls.
+Patrol Officers using the Fitness Center on duty should advise Dispatch by radio that they are on break in the Fitness Center.